February/ March 2020 Ohio Schools

 An unfair labor practice is a charge filed with the State Employment Relations Board (SERB) that alleges a violation of Chapter 4117.
 Such violations can include the following:

 Click here to learn more.
-If you feel that you or your association has been the victim of an unfair labor practice, you should contact your Labor Relations Consultant, who will begin the process of assigning an OEA attorney to the case.
+If you feel that you or your association has been the victim of an unfair labor practice, you should contact your Labor Relations Consultant, who will begin the process of securing an OEA attorney for the case.

 Weingarten Rights

-Every OEA member is guaranteed the right to union representation during an investigatory interview conducted by his or her employer if the interview could in any way lead to discipline, including termination, or could affect the member’s personal or working conditions.
+Every OEA member is guaranteed the right to union representation during an investigatory interview conducted by his or her employer if the interview has the potential to lead to discipline, including termination, or could affect the member’s personal or working conditions.
 In this situation, the member should request that an association representative or officer be present at the meeting.
 Click here to learn more.

 Employee Liability Protection

 If a member is confronted with a lawsuit over something that happens to a student while under the member’s supervision, the law says the school board must provide the member legal representation and protect him/her from financial loss.
-But if the school board threatens to renege on its responsibility, a member can count the Association for protection.
+But if the school board refuses to fulfill its responsibility, a member can count the Association for protection.
 Click here to learn more.

 Attorney Referral Program